 Provide a Focus for Instructional Planning

-When planning for the topic, consider carefully the resources you will be used to support the learning and teaching process.
+When planning for the topic, consider carefully the resources you will use to support the learning and teaching process.
 These can be textbooks, websites, discussions, movies and other forms of media be it digital print, audio or video.

 Wrap Up the Lesson

 Conclude the session by restating the objectives and expected learning outcomes.
 Finally, decide how to warp up the activities.
-For instance, will your students be required to reflect on what they have learned?
+For instance, will your students have to reflect on what they have learned?
 Will they be taking any tests or homework?

+Making a lesson plan is very important for every teacher, especially for those, who are still at the beginning of their carrier.
 Throughout the execution of the lesson plan outline, it is imperative to recognize and imbue the linguistic and cultural differences of all students.
-This will make every student feel that they are part of the session and that their needs are adequately considered during the entire session.
+This will make every student feel that they are part of the session.
+Their needs are adequately considered during the entire session.